Oil-Free Dairy-Free Pasta Primavera

 This post may contain affiliate links.
 Read my full disclosure here.

-Primavera follows the typical Italian word order where “pasta” comes first.
+What I learned was that Pasta Primavera is the traditional and more widely recognized name.
 So, while “Primavera Pasta” is sometimes used, “Pasta Primavera” is the more widely recognized and commonly used term.
 It is especially common in recipes and restaurant menus.
-So this is questioned and answered, let’s move on!
+So now that question is answered, let’s move on!

 Pasta Primavera is indeed an Italian-American dish that gained popularity in the United States during the 1970s.
 Sirio Maccioni, the owner of the renowned New York City restaurant, Le Cirque, popularized the dish back then.
 It became a staple on the restaurant’s menu and quickly spread to other Italian-American restaurants across the country.
 Pasta Primavera’s appeal lies in its simplicity.
 The vibrant flavors of the vegetables enhance its charm.
 These are often accompanied by a light cream sauce or olive oil.

-“Primavera” means “spring” in Italian, and show cases a dish with fresh, crisp vegetables.
+“Primavera” means “spring” in Italian, and this dish showcases fresh, crisp vegetables.
 It often includes spring and summer vegetables like asparagus, cherry tomatoes, bell peppers, carrots, and peas.
 Sometimes broccoli or zucchini is added.

 Traditionally, the sauce can be a light olive oil and garlic sauce.
 It also might be a buttery Parmesan sauce.
 In some American adaptations, it is a cream-based sauce which is what my quick and creamy version here uses.
 Just a few tablespoons of vegan cream cheese make the base for the creamy non-dairy sauce.
 You can use my Ultimate No Dairy Ricotta for the same purpose.
 However, I prefer my Best WFPB Italian Alfredo Sauce (No Dairy).